Former Ambassador of India to Switzerland, Liechtenstein and the Holy See

 Art, Design and Heritage

 Keen interest in Contemporary Art, BaselWorld and Art Basel.
 Curated a variety of exhibitions; Ethnological Museum in Rome on Indian costumes, Facets of India at the Nobel Museum Stockholm, and Small Scale Industry Machinery in Nairobi.
 Facilitated and raised funds for Nobel Museum Centenary exhibition in Bangalore and New Delhi.
 Promoted and coordinated Indian Tourism and Food Festivals such as the two week Fêtes de Genève in 2011.
-Experience in restoration, renovation and interior design of heritage buildings, in particular Rashtrapati Bhavan (Presidential Palace) in New Delhi.
+Hands on experience in supervision of restoration, renovation and interior design of heritage buildings, in particular Rashtrapati Bhavan (Presidential Palace) in New Delhi.

 Educated in Delhi University with a Bachelors and Masters degree in Political Science with specialization in Modern Chinese History and Vietnam.